 Phase 2 of the Comprehensive Review of BC Hydro

-The interim report from Phase 2 of the BC Hydro Review (Phase 2) has been released and focuses on leveraging British Columbia’s clean hydroelectricity to meet the Province's climate goals, support economic development, and make life more affordable.
+The interim report from Phase 2 of the BC Hydro Review (Phase 2) was released on March 6, 2020 focusing on leveraging British Columbia’s clean hydroelectricity to meet the Province's climate goals, support economic development, and make life more affordable.

 The Ministry of Energy, Mines and Petroleum Resources has worked with BC Hydro; energy industry experts with extensive experience in North American utility operation, technology, regulation and electricity markets; and the Ministry of Environment and Climate Change Strategy, to produce the interim report.